 The use of technology is integrated into the pupil day through the use of interactive whiteboards and iPads for older children.
 The children's learning experience is enriched by programmes in language, maths and topic work.
-ICT is an important element in many of the cross-curricular projects undertaken by pupils.
 We plan opportunities in the learning and teaching of technologies to reflect individual and local needs and to make connections across and between other subject areas.
-We prioritise ensuring excellent access to ICT at Melrose Primary School, as we strongly believe this promotes curiosity and innovation, develops skills, knowledge and understanding which support learning beyond school and enrich the experiences of children.